MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     dotnet run
     ```

-1. Review the console output that's generated when the application runs.
+1. Review the console output generated by the application.

     The application generates output for four test cases.
 Each test case demonstrates a different scenario: